katcipis/sophia/notes/books/designing-data-intensive-apps.md

 ### Linearizability

-Linearizability is a recency property that applies to single objects/operations.
-In this sense it is a simpler guarantee.
+Linearizability is a recency property that applies to a single object/register.
+In this sense it is a simpler guarantee than serializability.
 What would be a "recency property" ?
-It is the property that recent operations are always observed consistently.
+It is the property that recent write operations are always observed consistently.

-One way to put it is to think about a distributed database as it behaved as a single node database, so any operations done on it are immediately visible to all readers.
-Now you can see that this is easier said than done, in a distributed database this means that after a write is observed by a reader, all other readers on the system must observe the same value independent of which replica they may be reading from.
+One way to put it is to think about distributed data (copies of the same data) as it behaved as a single piece of data (no copies) and write operations on it are atomic.
+So any writes are immediately visible to all readers.

+This is easier said than done.
+In a distributed database this means that after a write is observed by a reader, all other readers on the system must observe the same value independent of which replica they may be reading from.